Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ur-PK/maintain-guides-how-to-validate-axiasolar.md

 The validator set is refreshed every era.
 In the next era, if there is a slot available and your node is selected to join the validator set, your node will become an active validator.
 Until then, it will remain in the _waiting_ queue.
 If your validator is not selected to become part of the validator set, it will remain in the _waiting_ queue until it is.
 There is no need to re-start if you are not selected for the validator set in a particular era.
 However, it may be necessary to increase the number of SOLAR staked or seek out nominators for your validator in order to join the validator set.

 **Congratulations!** If you have followed all of these steps, and been selected to be a part of the validator set, you are now running a AXIASolar validator!
-If you need help, reach out on the [AXIASolar Validator chat](https://matrix.to/#/!NZrbtteFeqYKCUGQtr:matrix.parity.io?via=matrix.parity.io&via=matrix.org&via=axiacoin.org).
+If you need help, reach out on the [AXIASolar Validator chat](https://matrix.to/#/!NZrbtteFeqYKCUGQtr:matrix.axia.io?via=matrix.axia.io&via=matrix.org&via=axiacoin.org).

 ## Thousand Validators Programme

-The Thousand Validators Programme is a joint initiative by AXIACoin Foundation and Parity Technologies to provide support for community validators.
+The Thousand Validators Programme is a joint initiative by AXIACoin Foundation and Axia Technologies to provide support for community validators.
 If you are interested in applying for the programme, you can find more information [on the wiki page](thousand-validators.md).

 ## FAQ